-Four thematic areas emerged in the
+Four thematic areas emerged in the survey results:

-- Use of the Individualized Education Program (IEP).
+- Use of the Individualized Education Program (IEP)

-- Survey respondents’ feelings of competence.
+- Survey respondents’ feelings of competence

-- The importance of family engagement.
+- The importance of family engagement

 A fifth area explored what respondents report they need to be successful with their students.
 Within these areas, respondents identified strengths in their profession as well as areas of concern.

 Ultimately, respondents ranked the most important factors for their success in teaching students with exceptionalities.
 The top three factors included:

-- Adequate resources to meet IEP requirements.
+- Adequate resources to meet IEP requirements

-- Smaller class size/caseloads.
+- Smaller class size/caseloads

-- Administrators who support the IEP process.
+- Administrators who support the IEP process